danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 ## Conclusion

-With the various types and extensions in place, we can now present modal sheets and covers from the document group, from anywhere in our code.
+With the types and extensions in place, we can now present modal sheets and covers from the document group, from anywhere in our code.
 We can also present onboarding screens and modify the underlying document browser with a few simple modifiers:

 ```swift
 struct MyApp: App {